practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Haskell/Miranda/Admiran/README.md

 <br/>

-#### Execution speed
+### Execution speed

 Compiled Admiran program [random_streams_for_perf_stats.am](./random_streams_for_perf_stats.am) takes about 340 milliseconds to run.
-This is blasting the 2 seconds of the Miranda script, but still far away from the 43 milliseconds of the Haskell executable.
+This is blasting the 2 seconds of the Miranda script, but still is far away from the 43 milliseconds of the Haskell executable.

 <br/>

 ## Installation tips

 It's rather easy and straightforward to compile and install Admiran from sources.
-I took source from here: https://github.com/taolson/Admiran/releases/tag/v2.6, unpacked them.
+I took sources from here: https://github.com/taolson/Admiran/releases/tag/v2.6 and unpacked them.

-In unpacked top-level directory _./Admiran-2.6/compiler_ edit configuration file _config.am_ like this:
+In unpacked directory _./Admiran-2.6/compiler_ edit configuration file _config.am_ like this:

 ```
 || admiranLibPath        = "../lib"        || set to absolute path of Admiran lib directory: comment this original line